MatthewDLudwig/NimiqWrapper/README.md

         - A boolean value which specified which format of Mnemonic to return.
           - Legacy mnemonics are used for Single Address accounts.
           - Non-Legacy mnemonics are usesd for Keyguard accounts which can hold multiple Nimiq Accounts.
-        - By default, this parameter is `true` as the Nimiq Mainnet (as of April 2019) still uses Single Address Accounts.
+        - By default, this parameter is `false`.
-          - The defaul value will be changed to `false` once Keyguard accounts are implmented as the default in the Mainnet.
   - `exportWalletToBuffer`
     - This function will return a buffer compatible with `importWalletFromBuffer`.
     - Parameters